BadEnforcer/BadEnforcer/README.md

+# About Me
-# I am "Raj Dwivedi."
+- I am "Raj Dwivedi."

 - From Jhansi, India 🇮🇳.

 - Persuing Bachelor's in "Data Science"

-# My Techcnical Skills :
+# My Techcnical Skills

 - 2 years of advancr experience in Python.